KitwareMedical/dicom-anonymizer/README.md

 ## Custom/overrides actions

-Here is a small example which keep all metadata but update the series description by adding a suffix passed as a parameter.
+Here is a small example which keeps all metadata but updates the series description by adding a suffix passed as a parameter.
 ```python
 import argparse